Loki season 1: Design

 The TVA includes "elaborate ceilings", with Farahani working alongside cinematographer Autumn Durald Arkapaw to incorporate lighting into them; when Arkapaw shot from a low angle, it produced "beautiful graphic frames with dynamic shapes in almost every background".
 Farahani described the technology of the TVA as if "analog technology never stopped and digital technology never happened", with the analog technology getting "more and more sophisticated"; this helped with the anachronistic feel of the organization.
 The various screens in the TVA do not feature color, instead having a monochromatic, 8-bit digitized look.
 Much of the technology was custom built from old televisions and computers that were combined with "disparate, other random pieces of tech", while the TemPads were inspired by calculator watches and their interfaces inspired by the Super Nintendo Entertainment System and Game Boy Camera.
 The world outside the TVA offices is depicted as an infinite city with inspiration from Metropolis and imagery of infinite spaces from the comic books, which Herron wanted to have a "level of unreality to it in some ways ... [because] it isn't on a planet and there isn't a sun".
-The majority of the season's locations and sets were 360 degree-builds on sound stages or a backlot, which gave Farahani greater control over the details and other aspects of the sets.
+The majority of the season's locations and sets were 360 degree-builds on sound stages or a backlot with ceilings and integrated lighting, which gave Farahani greater control over the details and other aspects of the sets; Marvel Studios was initially hesitant to build the sets like this since they had not done a lot of full sets previously.

 The series' main-on-end title sequence design was designed by Perception, and was inspired by the credits sequence of Seven.
 Loki was not originally intended to have a title sequence, but Herron enjoyed composer Natalie Holt's TVA theme so much, she decided a title sequence should be created around it.